Understanding Body Language In Social Settings

 Trust Your Gut

 When it comes to reading and understanding body language in social settings, it's often best to let your body be your guide.
 Our subconscious is typically very good at recognizing the body language of others and its meaning.
 We tend to get our brain involved too much trying to figure out things and read too deep into them.
 Things are often what they look like if we allow our subconscious minds to perceive the situation.

 Watch The Direction Of The Feet

-If you are interested in a conversation, you tend to point your feet towards the person that you are talking to.
-However, if you are looking to get out of the conversation chances are you have at least one foot pointed in a different direction.
-It's like you are opening the door to walk away as soon as the opportunity arises.
-So, when you are interacting with others in social situations pay attention to what their feet are doing (but don't forget to make eye contact).
+If you are interested in a conversation, for instance, it’s likely that you’ll naturally begin to point your feet toward the person that you are talking to.
+However, if you are looking to get out of the conversation, chances are you’ll have at least one foot pointed in a different direction.
+Paying attention to the entirety of someone’s body, then, may help you pick up signals that you might otherwise miss.

-- Use good posture.
-Our posture communicates a lot about us.
-If you walk around slouched with your eyes on the ground, you appear unconfident and timid.
-However, if you enter the room with your head up and shoulders back, you appear confident.
-Also, pay attention to the placement of your hands.
-If you put them on your hips, you can appear aggressive and confrontational.
+Use good posture.
+Our posture can communicate a lot about us.
+If you walk around slouched with your eyes on the ground, for instance, you may appear to be timid, irritable, or otherwise uninterested in speaking to others.
+However, if you enter the room with your head up and shoulders back, you may look more confident, approachable, and friendly.